 From Arthur Mee's Yorkshire North Riding 1941

 Sowerby today retains its wide tree lined Front Street with "grand houses", a public house, two churches and the Parochial Hall.
-Thirsk School & Sixth Form College is in Sowerby on Topcliffe Road as is Sowerby Community Primary School.
+Thirsk School & Sixth Form College is in Sowerby on Topcliffe Road as is Sowerby Primary Academy.

 The Crown and Anchor is Sowerby's remaining public house.

 Sowerby Parish Council 3 Sowerby Road Thirsk YO7 1HR 01845 574021